MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-object.md

 ---
 title: Page object
-description: "Description of the page object in AL for Business Central."
+description: Description of the page object and its syntax in AL for Business Central.
 author: SusanneWindfeldPedersen
-ms.date: 04/01/2021
+ms.date: 04/26/2024
 ms.topic: conceptual
 ms.author: solsen
 ---